 From Concept to Delivery

-From that very first conversation with a director about the world of possibility and hopes in fulfilling a vision, to delivery of the final product, there is structured process in everything.
+From that very first conversation with a production team about the world of possibility and hopes in fulfilling a vision, to delivery of the final product, there is structured process in everything.

 No matter the genre or medium, it all begins with an idea.
 From there, the project takes on the metaphorical shape of a tree, in that everything from there on out is a product of that initial seed.
 This is the foundation of a finished score in its simplest form.

 While in its most basic form, the process of score can be simplistic in nature - however, when there is a story to be told from the perspective of a character or situation, extensive research is often used to find the roots of the musical narrative.

 Where the real fun begins.
 From writing a reduced theme, to brooding drones - to the hiring of an army of musicians tasked with bringing it all to life, this is the moment a larger than life narrative begins to take shape and provide a voice where words are not enough.

 Secure and thorough, right down to the minutiae of what makes a relationship built on trust, delivery consists of all of your assets, from concept to this definitive moment.
 Cue sheets, stem prints, multi-channel formats, and everything in between, ready to be experienced.

 Follow, add, and subscribe to the left or below.